 He nodded and left.

-I’m writing this in Florida.
+I would love that man someday.
+A year later, I would buy a ring from Amazon and plan my proposal, which never happened.
+I’m writing this post in Florida.
 My family is on vacation.
-I keep wandering away from them to walk on the beach alone.
-Teenagers on Spring Break and straight couples walk past me and I wonder if they can tell I’m crying.
-Probably.
+I keep wandering away to walk on the beach alone.
+Teenagers and straight couples walk past me and I wonder if they can see I’m crying.
+I must look ridiculous.